 Across three small classes, approximately 20-25 pupils per class, the school delivers the Early Years Foundation Stage (EYFS) Curriculum and the National curriculum and broader enrichment.
 At the age of 11 the children leave to commence their secondary education, the majority moving to the John Taylor High School in Barton Under Needwood.

 Needwood are privileged that their school sits in the centre of the National Forest, which offers opportunities for the children to explore and learn from and about their wonderful, local environment.
 Children have access to a playground and field on the school site providing an open space for a variety of sporting activities.

-Needwood is part of a federation with All Saints Church of England (C) Primary School, Rangemore with approximately 100 pupils in 4 classes offering the same drive for high standards and a well-rounded, broad learning experience for the pupils in their care.
-The Federation borne out of collaborative working with and the subsequent formal joining of these two local primary schools is known as the ‘The Forest Federation’ and enables both schools to strive and maintain excellence, working together and sharing good practice.
+Needwood is part of the John Taylor Multi Academy Trust and works with its sister school, All Saints Church of England Primary School, Rangemore, as the Forest Family.
+All Saints has approximately 100 pupils in 4 classes offering the same drive for high standards and a well-rounded, broad learning experience for the pupils in their care.
+T